egmcdonald/primes/README.md

 # primes
-A Node.js application written in Typescript to generate and display a multiplication table of the first N primes
+a Node.js application written in Typescript to generate and display a multiplication table of the first N primes

 # Functionality
 - user inputs a whole number N (where N is at least 1)